 In 2008, the Colorado Public Health Act required the State Board of Health to establish, by rule, the core public health services that each county and district public health agency must provide or ensure, as well as establish minimum quality standards for those public health services.
 The original Core Public Health Services and minimum quality standards, effective November 30, 2011, can be accessed here.

-The FPHS framework components consist of foundational capabilities and services that represent a subset of all public health services and the CPHS framework already included over 75% of the FPHS model components.
+In 2018, Colorado revised the state's original Core Public Health Services (CPHS) framework to better align with the national Foundational Public Health Services (FPHS) framework.
+The FPHS framework components consist of foundational capabilities and services that represent a subset of all public health services.
+The CPHS framework already included over 75% of the FPHS model components.
 This large amount of agreement in the frameworks resulted in minimal customizations required to fully align the two frameworks to result in the current Colorado foundational public health services framework.

 There were three customizations needed to align CPHS with FPHS:

 - CPHS Vital Records became a function within FPHS Assessment and Planning.
 The FPHS capability name was modified from Assessment/Surveillance to Assessment and Planning.

 - CPHS Prevention and Population Health Promotion split into two foundational services: (1) Chronic Disease, Injury Prevention, and Behavioral Health Promotion, and (2) Maternal, Child, Adolescent, and Family Health.

 - CPHS Health Equity and Social Determinants of Health was added as a foundational capability instead of existing as a function within Organizational Competencies.